mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/WorkplanForMoveGithubIssues.md

 * Patch candiate tickets
 * Ticket burn rate.
 Per milestone, grouped by label (critical, blocker) etc
 * How much each facility has contributed to Mantid over the last year.
 Number of issues fixed per facility
 * SSC report query by ssc & keyword, columns are summary and milestone.
-Also need to know which facility the ssc item came from
+Also need to know which facility the ssc item came from.
+See [here](http://trac.mantidproject.org/mantid/wiki/SSC%20Report%202015)
 * **Custom query** - for example to create wiki-text for tickets per milestone grouped by technique area

 **Implementation steps**